 2. DON'T file suit or fire off a demand letter: Or at least think about it first.
 As an attorney, you may file a complaint or send a letter which could find its way online, get indexed on Google, and then pop up as a link in Google's search results -- it can worsen the problem if handled incorrectly.

 5. DO try to get the reviewer to retract the comment.
 If you are able to get a hold of her by phone, offer to fix the problem and see if she's willing to retract the comment once you do.
-You'll be saving yourself the cost of an internet reputation expert to push the review further down in Google's search results
+If you're successful, you'll be saving yourself the cost of an internet reputation expert to push the review further down in Google's search results.

 By following Mr. Campbell's "do's and don'ts," hopefully you can keep an unpleasant experience from turning into an even bigger headache.

 There may, of course, be instances where a reviewer will not respond to calm dialogue or a polite request to resolve the issue.
 In such situations, pursuing legal options may be unavoidable.